-- 2.7 The current guidelines would apply to CPs who fall under the scope of the requirements of GC C6 and of PECR.
-Therefore this would apply to all providers of Publicly Available Telephone Services and Public Electronic Communications Networks over which Publicly Available Telephone Services are provided. - Although CPs are required to comply with the General Conditions for CLI, CPs must be mindful of the privacy requirements relating to the Connected Line4, arising from PECR.
-Therefore, we would also expect CPs to follow these principles for Connected Line (COL) information.
-However, unlike CLI, this is not mandated under our General Conditions. - 2.9 We would expect interconnect agreements between CPs within the scope of these requirements to reference these Guidelines with a requirement that the contracting parties abide by them.
+- 2.7 This guidance applies to all CPs who fall under the scope of the requirements of GC C6 and of PECR.
+Therefore, it applies to all providers of Publicly Available Telephone Services and Public Electronic Communications Networks over which Publicly Available Telephone Services are provided. - 2.8 Although CPs are required to comply with GC C6 for Calling Line Identification, CPs must also be mindful of the privacy requirements relating to the Connected Line4, arising from PECR.
+Therefore, we also encourage CPs to follow these principles for Connected Line (COL) information. - 2.9 We also encourage CPs to reference this guidance in their interconnect agreements so that their contracting parties also follow them.